 Marina also discussed the notion of fairy tales and myths as a way of exploring identity.
 Storytelling is a cultural activity, and it’s crucial to remember this now with so many people on the move and refugees being driven away from their home countries.
 We need to remember that they need space for their own stories and heritage in the new places they inhabit.
 Culture is an exchange, and stories are a driving force behind this.

 As well as getting a signed copy of Fly Away Home, I also got my much-loved copy of Once Upon a Time: A Short History of Fairy Tale signed.
-This is such a useful and insightful little book – it helped me out with a lot of university work, and I highly recommend it to hardcore fairy tale fans and anyone mildly curious about them.
-It’s small enough to be a great starting point, and in-depth enough to supplement existing knowledge.
+This is a useful and insightful little book, and I highly recommend it to fairy tale fans.
+It’s concise enough to be a great starting point, and in-depth enough to supplement existing knowledge.

 Latest posts by Amelia Starling (see all)